Bitcoin Cheques and Bitcoin Banks are needed infrastructure to make Bitcoin as payment available to everybody

 The Bitcoin Cheque should be a standardized file, maybe JSON format.
 The Bitcoin Cheque is described in this Bitcoin Cheque Standard.

 Introduction of Bitcoin Banks

-In today’s world there already exists a lot of Bitcoin exchange businesses and some few that have introduced Bitcoin debit cards to the market.
+In today’s world there already exist a lot of Bitcoin exchange businesses and some few that have introduced Bitcoin debit cards to the market.
 Maybe these will be the first one to offer Bitcoin Cheques, once there is a need for it in the market.
-As later will be discussed, Bitcoin Banks and Bitcoin Cheques will play an important roles in the mass adoption of Bitcoins.
+As later will be discussed, Bitcoin Banks and Bitcoin Cheques will play an important role in the mass adoption of Bitcoins.

 In order for a customer to pay with Bitcoin Cheque, he will first need to install a Banking App in his browser or cell phone.
 This Banking App will connect to the Bitcoin Bank and handle the payment processing at the customer side.

 A payment using a Bitcoin Cheque will involve three parties, the customer himself, the merchant selling something and a Bitcoin Bank.

 By using a Bitcoin Bank during a purchase process, the customer will not pay a merchant directly from his own local installed Bitcoin wallet in his computer, but by using the Bitcoin Cheque.
 After the purchase has been confirmed and completed, the merchant will collect the payment hold by the cheque from the issuing Bitcoin Bank.
 This process will require some interactions between all three parties.
 The figure below illustrates the payment process and the communication between the parties.

 - A customer visits a merchant’s webshop and wants to make a purchase.
 The customer’s web browser has a “Banking App plugin” installed which reads the price and payment information from the web shop’s page.